 What is gender-inclusive housing?

 Here at UofL, gender-inclusive housing means that residents are not restricted by traditional limitations of the gender binary (male/female) within their living unit.
-All residents are able to assign/receive assignments based on the gender identity which they specify on their housing profile.
+All residents are able to assign/receive assignments based on the gender identity that they specify on their housing profile.

 What contributed to the creation of gender-inclusive housing on campus?